 He holds a BA in psychology from Fisk University, a MA in clinical psychology from Fisk University, and a MDiv from Harvard University Divinity School.
 Roland studied neuroscience at Teachers College Columbia University.
 He also completed the leadership for change certificate program at Boston College.

 Roland lives in New Jersey with his wife, Dr. Lisa Johnson and their miniature poodle, Chile.

-Director Laura Sacks Morris grew up in Newtonville, MA, but received her B.A. in Communications with high honors from the University of Maine at Orono.
+Director of our Portland production, Laura Sacks Morris grew up in Newtonville, MA, but received her B.A. in Communications with high honors from the University of Maine at Orono.
 She was a professional actress with the Dallas Theater Center and other venues before founding the Second Chance Foundation.
 For over 10 years, she worked as a theatrical director with the Council for Drug Free Youth as well as creating the Master Acting Studio for Kids, The Murder Mystery Theater Troupe and acting in regional community groups in mid-Missouri.
 Besides directing youth, Laura has directed “One Flew Over the Cuckoo’s Nest” and others.
 She is a certified leadership trainer in a range of subjects as well as a motivational speaker.
 Since moving to Maine in 2015, she has been involved with Acorn Productions, Heartwood Theater and Gaslight Theater.
 She is currently the Executive Director of the Be the Influence Coalition in Windham that works to keep youth drug free.
 Her favorite role is as mother to her two amazing sons, Ben and Josh.

 Copyright © 2018 Timeline Productions LLC - All Rights Reserved.